ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

-4. Change to your starter application directory and run the below bash command to create an Ingress file `ingress-ibmsubdomain.yaml` pointing to the IBM-provided domain with support for HTTP and HTTPS:
+4. In the sample application directory run the below bash command to create an Ingress file `ingress-ibmsubdomain.yaml` pointing to the IBM-provided domain with support for HTTP and HTTPS:

    ```sh
    ./ingress.sh ibmsubdomain_https